jthet/SVD-Spring-Mass-System/README.md

 # SVD Spring Mass System
-This repository contains python 2 python scripts to preform singular value decomposition (SVD) on a matrix and to solve relevent values of a spring-mass system.
+This repository contains two python scripts; one to preform singular value decomposition (SVD) on a matrix and the other to solve relevant equations of a spring-mass system.

 ## Scripts
 ### `svd.py`
 This script prefors SVD on a given matrix.
-Finding, A = U &Sigma; V<sup>T</sup>
+Solving, A = U &Sigma; V<sup>T</sup>

-The SVD method decomposes a matrix into three other matrices: U, Sigma, and V. U represents the left singular vector matrix, V<sup>T</sup> is the right singular vector matrix, and Sigma is a diagonal matrix containing the singular values, or the eigenvalues of AA<sup>T</sup> and A<sup>T</sup>A, which are equal.
+The SVD method decomposes a matrix into three other matrices: U, Sigma, and V. U represents the left singular vector matrix, V is the right singular vector matrix, and Sigma is a diagonal matrix containing the singular values, or the square root of the eigenvalues of AA<sup>T</sup> and A<sup>T</sup>A, which are equal.
 This script also compares the found SVD values to the `numpy.linalg.svd()` blackbox function.

 The 3 most notable functions from this script are: